syncfusion-content/asp.netwebforms-docs/aspnet/Grid/How-to/Change-background-color-of-a-row-using-rowDataBound-event.md

 documentation: ug
 ---

-# Change background color of a row using rowDataBound in ASP.NET Grid
+# Changing the background color of a row in ASP.NET Grid